Kent Hull

-James Kent Hull (January 13, 1961 – October 18, 2011) was an American football offensive lineman in the National Football League and United States Football League, more precisely a center for the New Jersey Generals of the USFL and Buffalo Bills of the NFL.
+James Kent Hull (January 13, 1961 – October 18, 2011) was an American professional football player who was a Center in the National Football League (NFL) and United States Football League (USFL).
+He played college football for the Mississippi State Bulldogs.
+He played in the USFL for the New Jersey Generals and NFL with the Buffalo Bills.

 Mississippi State University

-Born in Greenwood, Mississippi, Hull attended Greenwood High School and then Mississippi State University.
+Born in Pontotoc, Mississippi, Hull attended Greenwood High School and then Mississippi State University.
 At Mississippi State, Hull earned four football letters as the Bulldogs' center from 1979 to 1982 before going on to star first in the USFL then in the NFL.

 New Jersey Generals

 Hull was the starting center for the Generals from 1983 to 1985 where he blocked for Herschel Walker all three years of the team's existence.
 Walker broke the pro football record for rushing yards in a single season with 2,411 in 1985 with the Generals – Hull was a key cog in their attack all three seasons together.